Kyle Tucker Player Props: Astros vs. Mets

 Kyle Tucker At The Plate

-- Tucker leads Houston with a slugging percentage of .451, fueled by 24 extra-base hits.
+- Tucker leads Houston in slugging percentage (.445) thanks to 24 extra-base hits.

-- Among the qualified batters in MLB action, he ranks 31st in batting average, 30th in on-base percentage, and 62nd in slugging.
+- He ranks 33rd in batting average, 38th in on base percentage, and 65th in slugging among the qualified hitters in baseball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.